toluntosun21/aes/README.md

 # `encrypt` and `decrypt`

 Although this is an exercise, the `encrypt` and `decrypt` functions should provide reasonable security to encrypted messages.
+It ensures the data is kept secret (using AES), blocks are encrypted together (CBC), the same message encrypted twice will have different ciphertexts (salt), the ciphertext hasn't been tampered with (HMAC) and the key has some defense against brute-force (PBKDF2).

 The algorithm is as follows:

     salt <- random(16)                                                        (1)
     key_aes, key_hmac, iv <- PKBDF2(master_key, salt)                         (2)